Aurora (aircraft): British sighting claims

 In late August 1989, while working as an engineer on the jack-up barge GSF Galveston Key in the North Sea, Chris Gibson saw an unfamiliar isosceles triangle-shaped delta aircraft, apparently refueling from a Boeing KC-135 Stratotanker and accompanied by a pair of F-111 fighter-bombers.
 Gibson watched the aircraft for several minutes, until they went out of sight.
 He subsequently drew a sketch of the formation.

 When the sighting was made public in 1992, the British Defence Secretary Tom King was told, "There is no knowledge in the MoD of a 'black' programme of this nature, although it would not surprise the relevant desk officers in the Air Staff and Defence Intelligence Staff if it did exist."

+Group Captain Tom Eeles, RAF, writes of a mystery aircraft flying over his house, near to the Mildenhall USAF base in Suffolk, at about 2:00 am on a Sunday morning in the autumn of 1993.
+He had been awoken by "a very strange-sounding aircraft passing overhead; the engine noise was a pulsing sound quite unlike anything I'd heard before."
+He saw lights disappearing towards Mildenhall.
+Enquiries were made of a senior RAF officer at Mildenhall the following morning, at which point he was told firmly "to stop making inquiries at once".
+Group Captain Eeles attributes this sighting to a new stealth aircraft called Aurora.
+A few weeks earlier, there had been "an unexplained incident at Boscombe Down apparently involving an emergency landing by an unknown US aircraft, after which it was covered in tarpaulins and removed with great secrecy by an American C5 transport aircraft."

 A crash at RAF Boscombe Down in Wiltshire on 26 September 1994 appeared closely linked to "black" missions, according to a report in AirForces Monthly.
 Further investigation was hampered by USAF aircraft flooding into the base.
 Special Air Service personnel arrived in plainclothes in an Agusta 109.
 The crash site was protected from view by fire engines and tarpaulins and the base was closed to all flights soon afterwards.
 More recent analysis, however, indicates that the Boscombe Down crash was a towed missile decoy.

 An unsubstantiated claim on the Horsted Keynes Village Web Site purports to show photos of the trail left after an unusual sonic boom was heard over the village in July 2002.
 In 2005 the information was used in a BBC report about the Aurora project.